uadmin/uadmin/docs/api.rst

 .. image:: assets/sessioncreated.png

 The other way around is you can use **GenerateKey()** function instead of initializing the Key field inside the uadmin.Session.
-Omit the session.Save() as well because session.GenerateKey() has the ability to save it.
+Omit the session.Save() as well because session.Logout() has the ability to save it.

 .. code-block:: go